katjaweb/mlops-fake-news-prediction/README.md

 Follow these steps to set up and run the project locally:

 Make sure you have docker and anaconda installed.
-For this project anaconda Version xy and docker xyz were used.
+For this project anaconda Version 24.9.2 and docker 27.5.1-1 were used.
 You also need AWS CLI to run this project.

 To install Ananconda distribution follow the instructions here: